 Lenni was passionate about animal welfare and the environment.
 Vegan for 45 years, she was a strong campaigner.

-Hedgehogs were her great passion and her book "The Natural Hedgehog" was very popular.
 In her younger days, Lenni was actively involved in marine animal rescue, donning a wet suit and swimming to the aid of sick and injured dolphins and other cetaceans.
 She maintained a keen interest in marine life, loving the sea and all life therein.

-Lenni ran her own homeopathic practice in Stratford-upon-Avon and was also a great advocate for meditation.
 On retirement she moved to Malvern, in the shadow of the Malvern Hills; a long way from the sea, but a beautiful place to mediate amongst nature.